phat-vtcf/transformers/notebooks/stt/README.md

 ### Tatsu Matsushima S4869214
 ### Leminh Nguyen S4923723

+This directory contains our inference reproduction to test the wav2vec Transformer model for the ASR task.

-To run the speaking clock application, you first need to install the required dependencies in your [virtual environment](https://virtualenv.pypa.io/en/latest/):
+To run the inference reproduction, you first need to install the required dependencies in your [virtual environment](https://virtualenv.pypa.io/en/latest/):

 ```sh
 python -m pip install -r requirements.txt